Yoav666s/dnd-wiki/collections/_monsters/basic-rules/drow.md

 actions: |
   **Shortsword.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage.

   **Hand Crossbow.** Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake.
+reactions: ""
 excerpt: "Medium Humanoid, Neutral Evil"
 source: "Basic Rules"
 ---